Instructions For Authors

-Formatting requirements: Papers should be single spaced (main text, footnotes, bibliography, etc.) with wide margins (2.5cm left, 2.5cm right) and consecutively numbered pages (bottom left).
+Formatting requirements: Papers should be written in Times New Roman letter format size 11, single spaced (main text, footnotes, bibliography, etc.) with wide margins (2.0cm left, 2.0cm right) and consecutively numbered pages (bottom left).
 Type of font-paragraph format is required.
-The first page should be designed as to accommodate, along with part of the text, the following (in that order, reading from top to bottom): (a) the paper title and potential subtitle(s), (b) the name and institution(s) of the author(s), (c) an abstract, that shouldn't exceed 200 words, (d) a footnote containing detailed information related to the author(s) (name, full address, institution in which the author(s) work, telephone and fax numbers, e-mail address, as well as any other relevant information with letter format size 10), (e) a footnote, marked by an asterisk, containing potential acknowledgments.
+The first page should be designed as to accommodate, along with part of the text, the following (in that order, reading from top to bottom): (a) the paper title and potential subtitle(s), (b) the name and institution(s) of the author(s), (c) an abstract between 150-300 words, (d) a footnote containing detailed information related to the author(s) (name, full address, institution in which the author(s) work, telephone and fax numbers, e-mail address, as well as any other relevant information with letter format size 10), (e) a footnote, marked by an asterisk, containing potential acknowledgments.

 Submission of manuscripts in electronic form: Authors must submit electronic manuscripts, using the online paper submission form.
 The submission should only contain the file(s) of the papers submitted for publication, in MS Word 2007 or later format for the text and MS Excel 2007 or later format for charts.
 If more than one file, a compressed file (.zip) should be submitted instead.

 Citation: References in the main text should cite, inside parentheses, the surname of the author(s) and the year of publication.
 For one author (Harris, 2018), for two authors (Harris and Simons, 2018), for more than two authors (Harris et al., 2017).